mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    echo "✅ Applied policies and created test resources"
    ```

    The configuration is now complete with policies attached to test principals and sample data created with appropriate tags and encryption.
-This setup enables comprehensive validation of all access control patterns before deploying similar configurations to production environments.
+This setup enables comprehensive validation of all access control patterns before deploying similar configurations to production environments, ensuring security controls work as intended.

 ## Validation & Testing